skellis46/slipbox/improvisation and the threshold of the self.md

 ## Authentic movement: awareness while dancing

-Our research-dancing was a somatic practice called [[authentic movement]], which normally involves two people taking turns in two different roles: a mover-dancer who improvises movement with eyes closed, and a viewer or witness who observes.
+Our research-dancing was a somatic practice called authentic movement, which normally involves two people taking turns in two different roles: a mover-dancer who improvises movement with eyes closed, and a viewer or witness who observes.
 Both the mover and witness attempt to avoid making judgments on any aspect of the experience.
 Each iteration of the practice is usually followed by a period of reflection between the two participants[^am] – something Katye and I only did after we had both danced.

 Authentic movement has a therapeutic lineage [@starkswhitehouse-1999-authentic] and is now used variously as a 'mystical practice' [@adler-2015-mandorla p.218], as a method to create movement [e.g. @voris-2018-forming], and as a performance practice [e.g. @davis-2007-maya; @mcleod-2020-dance], all while maintaining its roots in therapy [e.g. @stromsted-2026-souls].
 It is not surprising that Jane Bacon describes authentic movement as a 'field of practices' [@bacon-2015-authentic p.205].